enterstudio/lycheejs-website/download/tutorial/app-server.md

 way, so that you don't waste much time copy/pasting all the necessary Boilerplate code yourself.

-It is explicitely important to create lycheeJS projects only in the `lycheejs/projects` subfolder in order to have all features offered by the lycheeJS stack.
+It is explicitely important to create lychee.js projects only in the `lycheejs/projects` subfolder in order to have all features offered by the lychee.js stack.

 As all tools are cross-dependent, the Breeder also interacts with the Fertilizer, Strainer, Harvester, Editor, Ranger